Kidapt/kidaptive-sdk-js/README.md

 Updates the trial time for the current selected learner.
 The return value is a [Promise] which resolves when the trial time has been updated.
 Trials are used to control the weight of prior information when calculating learner ability estimates.
 Starting a new trial indicates that the learner's current ability may have changed and that the estimate may not be accurate.
 This causes new evidence to be weighted more to adjust to the new ability.

+When the SDK is configured to tier 3 or greater, any of the ability estimates for the learner that have standard deviations below 0.65 will be reset to the value 0.65 when calling startTrial.
+The timestamps for those ability estimates will also be updated to the new trial time.

 This function is called from [KidaptiveSdk.learnerManager.selectActiveLearner()](#kidaptivesdklearnermanagerselectactivelearnerproviderlearneridstring) when the SDK is configured to at least tier 1.

 ```javascript